serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 64
 ```

-It doesn't matter to the addition if the folding is right-to-left or left-to-right as it's an associative operator.
+It doesn't matter to the addition if the folding is right-to-left or left-to-right since it's an associative operator.
 However, when folding with exponentiation operator, the order is significant.

 ## Generalization of `foldr` and `foldl`